Home page

 "Since the

 quantum hardware is susceptible to noise (= errors ),..
-In this study, we apply two error mitigation methods" ← Classical computers were used to empirically mitigate errors of their useless quantum computers ( this-4th-paragraph )" ← so No quantum computer's advantage.
+In this study, we apply two error mitigation methods" ← Classical computers were used to empirically mitigate errors of their useless quantum computers ( this-4th-paragraph, this-p.1-right-2nd-paragraph )" ← so No quantum computer's advantage.

 "The model